 When someone becomes dependent on drugs or alcohol, it can become the controlling force behind all of their decisions and can cause drastic changes in personality.
 When under the influence or struggling with the symptoms of withdrawal, your spouse can say or do things they never normally would, which can be difficult to deal with, almost as if the person you married has disappeared.

-Once it has become clear that you are the spouse of an addict, it is normal to feel lost and overwhelmed, as though there is nothing you can do.
-Fortunately, this is not the case, as there are many ways you can help your spouse and there also many resources available to provide help for spouses of drug addicts.
+Once it has become clear that you are the spouse of an addicted person, it is normal to feel lost and overwhelmed, as though there is nothing you can do.
+Fortunately, this is not the case, as there are many ways you can help your spouse and there also many resources available to provide help for the spouses of those struggling with addiction.

 First and foremost, it is crucial that you and your spouse both acknowledge their addiction and the problems it is causing not just for your spouse but in your marriage and family as well.
 This is often done in the form of an intervention, where friends and family can both provide support and clearly illustrate how many people are affected by your spouse’s addiction.